light-and-ray/sd-webui-replacer/README.md

 1. Install [sd-webui-segment-anything](https://github.com/continue-revolution/sd-webui-segment-anything) extension.
 If it bothers you, you can hide it in the Replacer's settings.
 Go to tab `Extension` -> `Available` -> click `Load from` and search _"sd-webui-segment-anything"_
 2. Download model [sam_hq_vit_l.pth](https://huggingface.co/lkeab/hq-sam/resolve/main/sam_hq_vit_l.pth), or others from the list bellow, and put it into `extensions/sd-webui-segment-anything/models/sam`
 3. For faster hires fix, download [lcm-lora-sdv1-5](https://huggingface.co/latent-consistency/lcm-lora-sdv1-5/blob/main/pytorch_lora_weights.safetensors), rename it into `lcm-lora-sdv1-5.safetensors`, put into `models/Lora`.
 Or if you have already lcm lora, then change hires suffix in the extension options
 4. Install this extension.
 Go to tab `Extension` -> `Available` -> click `Load from` and search _"Replacer"_.
-For AMD and Intel GPUs, and maybe something else, you need to enable CPU for detection in Replacer's settings.
-Go to `Settings` -> `Replacer` and enable it
+For AMD and Intel GPUs, and maybe something else, you maybe need to enable CPU for detection in Replacer's settings.
+But try first without this option.
+Or if your NVidia gpu has very littel vram (e.g. 2GB, I've tested) it's also handy.
+Go to `Settings` -> `Replacer` and enable cpu for detection
 5. Reload UI

 If you don't want to use Video feature, that's all for you.
 Further steps are for Video: